F5Networks/f5-ipam-controller/README.md

-# f5-ipam-controller
+# F5 IPAM Controller [ PREVIEW ]

 The F5 IPAM Controller is a Docker container that runs in an orchestration environment and interfaces with an IPAM system.
 It allocates IP addresses from an IPAM system’s address pool for hostnames in an orchestration environment.
 The F5 IPAM Controller watches orchestration-specific resources and consumes the hostnames within each resource.

+# In this Preview
-### The Controller can

-Allocate IP address from static IP address pool based on the CIDR mentioned in a Kubernetes resource The idea here is that we will support CRD, Type LB and probably also in the future route/ingress.
+The F5 IPAM Controller can allocate IP address from static IP address pool based on the CIDR mentioned in a Kubernetes resource The idea here is that we will support CRD, Type LB and probably also in the future route/ingress.
 We should make it more generic so that we don't have to update this later, F5 IPAM Controller decides to allocate the IP from the respective IP address pool for the hostname specified in the virtualserver custom resource.

 ### F5 IPAM Deploy Configuration Options